Working with Lists

 Creating lists

 A list is an ordered collection of values.
-You can create a list with square brackets, surrounded values separated by spaces and/or commas (for readability).
-For example, [foo bar baz] or [foo, bar, baz].
+A list is created using square brackets surrounding values separated by spaces, linebreaks, and/or commas.
+For example, [foo bar baz]

 Updating lists